sarihuminer/Messages--NSO-task/README.md

                     Tt's route: 'http://127.0.0.1:5000/deleteMessage'

                 2. AddMessage_o()- Create a new message.
-                      Keep data to sqlite as Message object It's route:  'http://127.0.0.1:5000/addMessage_o'
+                      Keep data to SQLite as Message object It's route:  'http://127.0.0.1:5000/addMessage_o'

                 3. AddMessage()-Create a new message.
-                      Keep  data to sqlite as json
+                      Keep  data to SQLite as json
                       It's route: 'http://127.0.0.1:5000/addMessage'

                 4. GetMessage()- get message by 3 parameters: